International Champagne Horse Registry

 Sable

-Home Up
+Back Home Up Next

 Sable

-Champagne on Seal Brown
+Champagne on (Seal) Brown

 With the ability to test for the agouti (bay) gene came the revelation that seal brown horses were not solid black horses with another gene added to cause the lighter shading.
-They test "non-a" at at least one locus, making their genotype look like bay!
+They tested "non-a" at at least one locus, making their genotype look like bay!

 California Champagne.jpg (223085 bytes)